If you had no clue about the list of black foods, you’ve come to the right place.

 21. Black Macarons:

-Black macarons are the last black food on this list.
+Black macarons are another black food on this list.

 They are famous because of the trend they set when they were initially found/ made.